serg06/clock/README.md

 # clock
-Python clock as per request.
+Python3 clock as per request.
 Assets are not mine.